Theory

 When Gugal is started for the first time

-3. Gugal shows the SERP provider's ConfigComposable in a setup page, letting the user configure any settings that might be required for searching.
-If ProviderInfo.requiresSetup is false on the provider this step is skipped.
+3. Gugal shows the selected SERP provider's ConfigComposable in a setup page, letting the user configure any settings that might be required for searching.
+If the provider's ProviderInfo.requiresSetup is false this step is skipped.

 4. Finally, Gugal shows the last setup page with a few tips.